dkalintsev/Terraform-vTM-GSLB/README.md

 This template can create vTM GSLB configuration on one or two vTM clusters (primary or primary + secondary).
 As is, template is supplied with support for two Locations, but can be reasonably easily expanded to support more.

-The template will create an appropriate vTM DNS zone file, GSLB Locations, Monitors, and Service, and associate them with a new `builtin_dns` vTM Virtual Server (VS) listening on port 53.
-The VS will be associated with the specified Traffic IP Group that must exist before this configuration is applied.
-This Traffic IP Group can have the same or different name on primary and secondary vTM clusters.
+The template will create an appropriate Traffic IP Group, vTM DNS zone file, GSLB Locations, Monitors, and Service, and associate them with a new `builtin_dns` vTM Virtual Server (VS) listening on port 53.

 ## Prerequisites